 Each private loan service has different requirements so check every lender in detail because of this determining whether it is hard or not to get approved for a private loan will depend on the lender you choose.

-Most companies require a minimum income and credit score before they will agree to lend you the money.
+Most companies require a minimum income and credit score before they agree to lend you any amount